 Informal loans: make up a contract and keep receipts of payments

 In daily life people frequently lend money to family or friends.
 These loans are rarely subject to a written contract and the loans tend to be paid off in cash.
 It is also not common to give each other receipts of payments.
 But the lack of a contract or receipt can lead to evidentiary problems in later legal proceedings.
-This was the case in a recent judgment by the Court of Appeal in Den Bosch.
-Dutch lawyer Thomas van Vugt explains.
+This was the case in a judgment by the Court of Appeal in Den Bosch.
+Dutch Corporate Law lawyer Thomas van Vugt explains.

 Informal loans: repayment and guarantee